Humanitarian Logistics Certification Programmes

 Humanitarian Logisticians and Supply Chain Managers are called upon to provide responses in a variety of situations, sometimes planned for, but often happening without warning.
 In such situations, they must have the ability to quickly construct and operate a supply chain to bring relief to those in need.

-Uniquely, the Fritz Institute/CILT Humanitarian Logistics and Supply Chain programmes are designed to certify the practitioners application of their skills in relevant humanitarian aid situations.
+Uniquely, the Fritz Institute/CILT Humanitarian Logistics Certification Programmes are designed to certify the practitioners application of their skills in relevant humanitarian aid situations.
 LLA is proud to be the exclusive learning partner delivering these programmes for the humanitarian community through distance learning.

 All of the HELM programmes are delivered as an open course in various locations globally.
 If your organisation has specific learning requirements, the HELM 1 and 2 content can be tailored and delivered to meet your organisations’ needs.